 Unless we have received contrary instructions, we may send a single copy of the Notice or this proxy statement to any household at which two or more stockholders reside.
 This process, known as "householding," reduces the volume of duplicate information received at any one household, helps to reduce our expenses, and benefits the environment.
 However, if stockholders prefer to receive multiple sets of our disclosure documents at the same address this year or in future years, the stockholders should follow the instructions described below.
-Similarly, if an address is shared with another stockholder and together, both of the stockholders would like to receive only a single set of our disclosure documents, the stockholders should follow these instructions: If the shares are registered in the name of the stockholder, the stockholder should notify us by email at IR@taskus.com, by phone at (888) 400-8275, or in writing, c/o our General Counsel & Corporate Secretary, TaskUs, Inc., 1650 Independence Drive, Suite 100, New Braunfels, Texas 78132 to inform us of his or her request.
+Similarly, if an address is shared with another stockholder and together, both of the stockholders would like to receive only a single set of our disclosure documents, the stockholder should notify us by email at IR@taskus.com, by phone at (888) 400-8275, or in writing, c/o our General Counsel & Corporate Secretary, TaskUs, Inc., 1650 Independence Drive, Suite 100, New Braunfels, Texas 78132 to inform us of his or her request.
 If a broker holds the shares, the stockholder should contact such broker directly.